 However, support is key.

-Clark and Nelson, members of our newly formed Survivor Council, both stress the importance of having a support team consisting of caregivers, family, friends and healthcare professionals to address and manage the needs of the patient.
+Nelson, a member of our Survivor Council, stresses the importance of having a support team consisting of caregivers, family, friends and healthcare professionals to address and manage the needs of the patient.

 In short, clinical trials are the only way for researchers to make treatment progress and develop new treatment options for all cancers.